 The best evidence of the likely sales proceeds is the fair value of the property interest.
-See Note 2(a)(i)-(iv) above.
+See Note 2(a)(i)-(iv) on the previous page.

 An estimate of the performance fee expense is then made factoring in the current fair value of the Trust's property interest and expectations regarding future property market volatility.